CWorthy-ocean/Iceland-Jupyter-Book/Iceland/_build/html/_sources/intro.md

-# Iceland Fiel-Trial Modelling support
+# Iceland Field-Trial Modeling

 by Ulla Heede

-This book documents results and workflows of  the modelling work CWorthy has done in support of the Iceland field trial organized by Carbon to Sea.
+This book documents results and workflows of  the modeling work [C]Worthy has done in support of the Iceland field trial organized by Carbon to Sea.

 ```{tableofcontents}